inigo-exp/inigo-exp/README.md

 ---

 ## About Me
-- Currently working as a Data Scientist at ADP, developing and validating LLM-based and Retrieval-Augmented Generation architectures for document understanding and conversational AI.
+- Currently working as a Data Scientist at ADP, developing and validating LLM-based architectures for document understanding and conversational AI, and applying statistical survival models to predict employee turnover risk with proper censored-data treatment and model calibration.
 - Completed a MSc in Data Science Methodology at the Barcelona School of Economics.
 - Trained as a Mathematician, specialized in Applied Mathematics, Statistics and Computer Science.
 - Currently pursuing an MSc in Financial Engineering at WorldQuant University.